-Importance to NHSBSA 3 Impact criteria Quality - Service interruption Threats As a result of evolving policies and legislation around carbon, there is a risk that costs increase and availability of resources are limited, which may result infailure to delivery primary objectives.
-As a result of increased extreme weather events, there is a risk that there will be an increase in damage to offices and staff being unable to attend work, which may result in failure to deliver services.
-As a result of increased extreme weather events, there is a risk that supply chain interuption and volatility increases, which may result in Opportunity As a result of the need to transition to a low-carbon economy, there is an opportunity to develop innovative services, which may result in reduced costs and improved services, and a positive impact on the environment.
-Importance to our stakeholders 3 Impact criteria Quality - Service interruption Who Service users, NHS Supply Chain customers, suppliers.
-Why Our service users expect reliable services and business continuity in the event of extreme ever Customers of our NHS Supply Chain business depend on reliability and price stability.
-NHSBSA stra ategic goals We will reduc ce our unit costs by 50%.
-We will improve service and deliver great results for customers Corporate re esponsibility activity to support strategic goals include; ensurii r strategies include carbon reduction and other resource efficiency targets.
-Specific actions ng our estate is efficient and requirements are included in our outsourced services; apaigns; the rollout of home working and agile working practices; and the evolution of our outsourced services.
+Importance t to NHSBSA 3 Im pact criteria 🔷 Quali ty - Service interruption Threats policies and legislation around carbon, there is a risk that costs increase and availability of resources are limited, which may result infailure to delivery As a result of increased extreme weather events, there is a risk that there will be an increase in damage to offices and staff being unable to attend work, which may result in failure to deliver services.
+As a result of increased extreme weather events, there is a risk that supply chain interuption and volatility increases, which may result in reputational damage and costs.
+Opportunity As a result of the need to tran develop innovative services, whic a positive impact on the environ our stakeholders 3 Im ch may result in reduced co ment. , , , , , , , , , , , , , , , , , , , Who Service users, suppliers. ty - service interruption Why services and business contin uity in the event of extreme event NHSBSA stra ategic goals Customer, Peop ole, Money, Growth Corporate re esponsibility activity to support strategic goals

+Overview: Our strategies include carbon reduction and other resource efficiency targets.
+Specific actions include; ensuring our estate is efficient and requirements are included in our outsourced services; awareness campaigns; the rollout of home working and agile working practices; and the evolution of our business continuity plans.